 Voice biometrics has definitely evolved from a technology standpoint.
 You wouldn't think the average consumer would know that, but they seem to and have more faith in the effectiveness of voice biometrics authenticating them than they did even a year ago.

 Some things have changed with voice biometrics.
 It's not just calling in and having a recording of a voice on file of a consumer.
 It's much more than that.
 It's the inflection of the voice, hand gestures, and even breath patterns, that affect the inflection of the voice.
 All of this is part of voice recognition, and it's very effective.
 If there is a behavioral pattern that differs from the consumer's normal voice pattern, like if a criminal calls in and is pretending to be someone else but is nervous, that can be detected as well.
-It’s able to pick up on that, just like a lie detector test would.
+It’s able to pick up on that, just like a lie detector test would, and can stop financial crimes and strengthen fintech fraud prevention.

 How are you seeing consumers shift their preferences in authentication solutions?